 That was the most vertical slice post I could have made, because there is so much to show but honestly I think you get the idea.
 This point in my life was definitely one of dreams, curiosity and an outright ambitious desire to learn new skills.
 I didn’t really complete my ambitious projects, but I felt it would be good to show this avenue because well, as much as making frag videos may seem irrelevant to making actual games, they are, and they played an important part in the exploration of skills and lessons which would eventually lead to helping me learn to create games.

 Oh, right we were supposed to talk about games.
 I’m sure you’re curious how I somehow got back into learning to try and actually make games this time.

-During my sophomore year in college I met someone in the cafeteria named Michael, and I would rekindle my passion for making games with the software non-other than-…
+During my sophomore year in college I met someone in the cafeteria named Michael, and this would rekindle my passion for making games with the software non-other than-…

 Howdy gang, just want to let you know that I do have a twitter, and I’ll be sharing some GIFs from a small project that I’m working on with my friends from Cincinatti, JollyCroutonMedia and AustinPandemic.